JuliaWeb/UAParser.jl/README.md

 ```

-Additionally, each function is vectorized using `Base.@vectorize_1arg`, so passing an array of user-agent strings will return an array.
+Each function is vectorized using `Base.@vectorize_1arg`, so passing an array of user-agent strings will return an array.
+Finally, DataFrame methods have been defined for arrays of each UAParser type, so calling `DataFrame(DeviceResult)` will transform the array to a DataFrame.

 ##Validation testing